 - Do NOT pay any final invoices until all passwords and access has been delivered and tested by you.

 They were able to add/edit posts and pages but were unable to do anything else.
+Sadly neither could I since the client was not even able to change user levels for people.

 When a slideshow needed to be edited, they could not do it and had to ask the developer.
-The developer hid the entire menu section for a lot of functionality forcing the client to pay for time to do the updates.
+The developer hid the entire menu section for a lot of functionality forcing the client to pay them for the time to do the updates.

 WHAT TO DO: Ask the developer to make you an “Admin” or “Super Admin” if they are using that so you can access all hidden areas.
 If they decline, then if you have access to your cPanel you can do it through there as well by going into the database.